jnozzi/cocoadev.com/markdown/NIRTimer.md

 I just created a very simple timer.
 It is just a wraper around the gettimeofday() funtion, but it make the code using it so much simpler and nice.
-I enjoyed writing this, and you are invited to improve this if you have any nice idea. --General/NirSoffer
+I enjoyed writing this, and you are invited to improve this if you have any nice idea. --NirSoffer

 **Typical Usage:**

-#import "General/NIRTimer.h"
+#import "NIRTimer.h"

-General/NIRTimer *timer = General/[[NIRTimer alloc] init];
+NIRTimer *timer = [[NIRTimer alloc] init];

 [timer start];
 [someObject doLongOperation];
 [timer stop];

-General/NSLog(@"doLongOperation: %6.3f seconds", [timer seconds]);
+NSLog(@"doLongOperation: %6.3f seconds", [timer seconds]);

 [timer start];
 [someObject doMore];
 [timer stop];

-General/NSLog(@"doMore: %6.3f seconds", [timer secondsSinceStart]);
+NSLog(@"doMore: %6.3f seconds", [timer secondsSinceStart]);
-General/NSLog(@"Total: %6.3f seconds", [timer seconds]);
+NSLog(@"Total: %6.3f seconds", [timer seconds]);